digitalspring/whitepaper/whitepaper.md

 groups work is necessary (which will be elaborated on in later chapters):

+### The benefits of multicasting

 As was already mentioned, Digital Spring follows the publish/subscribe paradigm where peers who are interested in some (future) content subscribe to the channel through which this content is delivered.
 In Digital Spring's case, this channel is called a *multicast group*.
-Two features are important here: First of all, all members of a multicast group receive the same content and as soon as it becomes available (i.e. the sender pushes the data to the recipients).
-Second, a multicast group is of persistent nature: Once a peer joins a multicast group he will stay a member of that group throughout potential offline periods until he explicitly leaves.^[Technically, it is actually the owner of the group who adds and removes members but this is not important here.]
+Three features are important here: First of all, all members of a multicast group receive the same content and as soon as it becomes available (i.e. the sender pushes the data to the recipients).
+Second, the sender does not send a message to all members but only a few who, in turn, will forward the message to a handful of other members and so on, such that a cascade emerges.
+This is necessary to take the reduce the traffic for the sender and instead distribute it among all members.
+Third, a multicast group is of persistent nature: Once a peer joins a multicast group he will stay a member of that group throughout potential offline periods until he explicitly leaves.^[Technically, it is actually the owner of the group who adds and removes members but this is not important here.]

 Consequently, if a member is offline during the transmission of a message to the group, he won't receive it but other members of the group